DunhamGitHub/pokereddx/README.md

 - item prices all 1$
 - first Potion-Guy gives you Rare Candies etc.
 - first Shop sells Rare Candies etc. for 1$
-- Random encounter x/250 Pokémon
+- random encounter x/250 Pokémon
-- Route#1 can catch 3 Starters and Mew
+- route#1 can catch 3 Starters and Mew
-- Route#22 can catch Ho-Oh etc at Lv90
+- route#22 can catch Ho-Oh etc at Lv90